A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-Then, we complete $\alpha$ into an $(m+2)$-angulation $\oplus \alpha_i$ composed by the slice containing $\alpha$ in the Auslander-Reiten quiver of $Q$.
-Then all the arcs are preprojective (or preinjective), and we can use the theorem of Keller and Reiten in \cite[Theorem 4.2]{KR}.
-Indeed, let $T=\oplus X_{\alpha_i}$, where $X_{\alpha_i}$ corresponds to the arcs $\alpha_i$.
-We know that $T$ is an $m$-cluster-tilting object (because, by applying $\tau$ several times if necessary, we go back to the first slice, which contains the projective modules, and is actually an $m$-cluster-tilting object).
-Moreover, $\mathrm{Ext}_\mathcal{C'}^{-i}(T',T')=0$.
-Moreover, we can check that $\mathrm{End}_\mathcal{C'}(T')=KQ_{T'}$ as in the previous lemma.
-Then we can apply the theorem of Keller and Reiten, and this shows the result.
+We also have that Moreover, we can check that $\mathrm{End}_\mathcal{C'}(T)=KQ_{T}$ as in the previous lemma.
+Then we can apply the theorem of Keller and Reiten, and this shows the result. \end{proof}

-Moreover, the diagram is commutative since the application $\beta \to X_\beta$ is the same, no matter if we consider the surface $S$ or the surface cut $S/\alpha$ (this applications does not depends on the type of the surface).
-Then the upper arrow is the same as the lower arrow. \end{proof}

 We now state a technical lemma which helps us to find morphisms between two $m$-rigid objects.